World Silambam Association

 Partnering for United Nations UN-SDGs (#SDGAction 27567)

-by World Silambam Association (WSA), Silambam Asia, Silambam India Association initiative for schools, education institutions and community work in the Indian Traditional Arts - 5R (Research, Revive, Rejuvenate, Restore and Retention) programs.
+for Silambam initiative for schools, education institutions and community work in the Indian Traditional Arts - 5R (Research, Revive, Rejuvenate, Restore and Retention) programs.

 Status: ON TRACK